danielgsims/hyperdrive/README.md

 304 Not Modified                    |
 305 Use Proxy                       |
 307 Temporary Redirect              |
-400 Bad Request                     |
+400 Bad Request                     | I'm terribly sorry about all this.
+After all, he's only a Wookiee.
-401 Unauthorized                    |
+401 Unauthorized                    | Aren't you a little short for a stormtrooper?
 402 Payment Required                |
 403 Forbidden                       |
 404 Not Found                       |